Private Wealth 2024

 Stamp duty is chargeable on certain documents specified in the First Schedule to the Stamp Duty Ordinance.
 These documents largely relate to transactions of Hong Kong stock and immovable properties.

-For the contract notes for the sale and purchase of Hong Kong stock, ad valorem stamp duty is chargeable at the rate of 0.13% of the consideration (or the market value if it is higher) for each of the buyer and the seller.
+For the contract notes for the sale and purchase of Hong Kong stock, ad valorem stamp duty is chargeable at the rate of 0.1% of the consideration (or the market value if it is higher) for each of the buyer and the seller.

 Exemptions

 Certain exemptions and reliefs are available.
 For example, the transfer of Hong Kong immovable property or stock between associated companies can be exempted from stamp duty if the companies remain associated for at least two years after the transfer.
 The transfer of shares under stock borrowing and lending transactions may be exempted from stamp duty.
-Property inherited from a deceased person’s estate under a will or the law of intestacy or right of survivorship by a beneficiary is exempted from stamp duty.
+Property inherited from a deceased person’s estate under a Will or the law of intestacy or right of survivorship by a beneficiary is exempted from stamp duty.

 Others